Customs Charges From UK to Ireland.

 It is important to remember that even on those goods where import duty applies – Only orders with an intrinsic value over €150 will be liable to Irish customs duty.

-(Intrinsic Value is the value before delivery charges, handling and insurance.)
+(Intrinsic Value is the value before VAT, delivery charges, handling and insurance.)

 Calculation of Import Duty in Ireland